-RMG POL Annual increases are assumed to take place in April each year in line with RPI inflation + 0.24% per annum.
+RMG POL Annual increases are assumed to take place in April each year in line with RPI inflation capped at 5% plus 0.24% per annum allowance for promotions and increments.
 Annual increases are assumed to take place in April each year, in line with RPI inflation together with an allowance for promotions and increments of 0.12% per annum of the corresponding liability.
 In addition, the Technical Provisions will include a reserve for promotional increases to basic pay which increase benefits by more than RPI.